cmadland/teaching/pages/cooperative-learning/section.md

 Finally, the group must be able to monitor their process with the goal of improving their work process and product.
 This metacognitive task is crucial to the long-term improvement and progress towards learning goals.

 # References
 Johnson, D. W., & Johnson, R. T. (2009).
-An educational psychology success story: Social interdependence theory and cooperative learning. *Educational Researcher, 38*(5), 365–379.
-Retrieved from [https://ezproxy.learner.twu.ca:2187/stable/20532563](https://ezproxy.learner.twu.ca:2187/stable/20532563)
+An Educational Psychology Success Story: Social Interdependence Theory and Cooperative Learning.
+Educational Researcher, 38(5), 365–379.
+Retrieved from JSTOR.